reality/dbot/modules/users/README.md

 Get a list of all users the bot currently knows about.
 Callback is called with one argument, a list of user records.

+#### isOnline
+Is the given nick on the given server currently in the given channel.
+Callback is called with one argument, a boolean as to whether the nick is currently in the specified place.

 ### Data

 #### User Object